 The evidence on botulinum toxin type A injections for overactive bladder was limited, especially on the long-term effectiveness, dosage and frequency of injections, and the risks of adverse effects.
-The committee decided to make a research recommendation on the long-term effectiveness of botulinum toxin type A to inform future guidance.
+The committee decided to make a recommendation for research on the long-term effectiveness of botulinum toxin type A to inform future guidance.